2: Long-Slit Example

 Copy and paste the Observing Conditions Element between the Acquisition and Science Observations for consistency.
 To do this, with the Observing Conditions Element selected in the Acquisition Observation select COPY in the Main Toolbar.
 Select the Observation Element of the complimentary Science LUCI observation and select PASTE from the Main Toolbar.

-• Target Element: Enter Target.
+- Target Element: Enter Target.
 One can enter a valid SIMBAD Target Name and hit enter.
 If recognized, the coordinate field, magnitudes, and proper motion will populate.
 Or one can manually type in the Target Name, Coordinates, Brightnesses, and Proper Motion.
-In the Target Element the user can adjust the Position Angle of the observation.
+In the Target Element the user can adjust the Position Angle and Telescope Mode of the observation.
+For SL observations, the Telescope Mode should be Active, for ESM it should be ESM, and for AO it should be Adaptive.

 Click on the Image button in the Main Toolbar to bring up the Position Editor.
-The Position Editor will allow you to visualize the Target, as well as the the Guide Patrol Field and Mask if one is in place.
-This can be used to select a guide star.
-Details about guide star selection can be found here.
+The Position Editor will allow you to visualize the Target, as well as the the Guide Patrol Field, AO Patrol Field (for ESM/AO) and Mask if one is in place.
+This can be used to select a guide star (SL) and AO reference star (ESM/AO).
+Details about guide/AO ref star selection can be found here.
 Any Offset pattern will also be overlaid.
 To bring up a default Catalog Image in the Position Editor, click on Image in the Toolbar in the Position Editor.

-Select the desired elements in Field of View area to see overlays of the Guide Probe FOV, Science FOV and Masks (these often will come up by default).
+Select the desired elements in Field of View area to see their respective overlays.

-1. With Target Element: Select New in the Target Element.
-In the drop down menu, select LUCIGS to create a new guide star element in the Target Environment.
+- With Target Element: Select New in the Target Element.
+In the drop down menu, select LUCIGS (LUCI AO for an ESM/AO ref star) to create a new guide star element in the Target Environment.
 You will need to manually enter a valid SIMBAD designation or the RA DEC for the Guide star.
-This is a useful option is the guide star is previously known.
+This is a useful option if the guide star is previously known.

-2. With Position Editor: Click the Manual GS button on the right of the Target Element.
+- With Position Editor: Click the Manual GS button on the right of the Target Element.
 This will bring up the Position Element with a popup.
-In the popup you can select either the NOMAD or UCAC4 catalog for your Guide Star options.
+In the popup you can select either the NOMAD or UCAC4 catalog for your Guide Star options as well as the guide star type depending on the desired LUCI Observation mode.

 Once you select ok, the catalog will be queried and the catalog stars will be highlighted in the Position Editor (green for NOMAD and turquoise for UCAC4).
-Select the +LUCIGS option on the Left Sidebar then click on guide stars that fall within your Guide Probe FOV (overlay outline green).
+Select the +LUCIGS (+LUCI AO) option on the Left Sidebar then click on guide stars that fall within the FOV (overlay outline green for Guide Field probe, purple for AO Field probe).
 You will see an overlay of the physical probe footprint appear over the selected guide stars.
 This will allow you to see any vignetted area.
 You may find it better/necessary to reorient to obtain a suitable guide star.

 The selected stars will populate in the Target Element.